kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 ---
 name: FIG4-5
 ---
-The OLR power spectrum superimposed with analytical dispersion relationship.
+The OLR power spectrum superimposed with the analytical dispersion relationship.
 ```